PHINMA Power Generation Corporation (PPGC)

 PHINMA Petroleum and Geothermal, Inc., formerly Trans-Asia Petroleum (TAPET), was organized on 28 September 1994 as a wholly-owned subsidiary of PHINMA Energy Corporation engaged in the business of oil and gas exploration, development, and production both domestically and internationally.
 As the oil exploration arm of PHINMA Energy, PPG ventures into partnerships with the Philippine government under four key Service Contracts (SC’s.)Under the SC, PPG has the exclusive rights to explore, develop and produce petroleum resources within the contract area.

-South Luzon Thermal Energy Corporation (SLTEC) is a 50-50 joint venture project undertaken by PHINMA Energy Corporation and AC Energy Holdings Inc., a wholly-owned subsidiary of the Ayala Group.
+South Luzon Thermal Energy Corporation (SLTEC) is a joint venture project undertaken by PHINMA Energy Corporation, parent company AC Energy Holdings Inc., and Axia Power of the Marubeni group.
 It is responsible for the construction and operation of a 2 x 135 megawatt (MW) thermal power plant in Calaca, Batangas, utilizing circulating fluidized bed (CFB) boiler technology.
 The project officially commenced on December 2011 and commercial operation began on April 24, 2015.
 The second unit operated one year thereafter, on February 21, 2016.
 SLTEC operates as a baseload plant to serve the anticipated power demand growth in the Luzon grid.
 It operates as an independent power producer, with a long-term take-or-pay contract with PHINMA Energy for its entire capacity via a 15-year Power Purchase Agreement.
 Located in a 14.1 hectare property within the Phoenix Petroterminal and Industrial Park, the plant will have access to a dedicated coal-handling facility.
 SLTEC has secured a long-term coal supply agreement with Semirara Mining Corporation for the fuel requirements of the power plant.

 Maibarara Geothermal, Inc. is a joint venture company owned by PHINMA Energy Corporation (25%), Petrogreen Energy Corporation (65%) and PNOC Renewables Corporation (10%).MGI implemented a PhP 4.34 billion integrated geothermal field development and power plant construction project under a geothermal renewable energy service contract awarded by the Department of Energy on February 1, 2010.
 The project covers a 1,600 – hectare area in Batangas and Laguna.As of mid – October 2012, MGI completed the well requirements (3 production wells, 2 reinjection wells) for a 20-MW power plant.Commercial operations of the 20-MW geothermal power plant came on stream on February 8, 2014.
 Upon commencement, Maibarara was declared as the country’s first renewable project under the Renewable Act of 2008.
 PHINMA Energy is also the sole off-taker of MGI’s electricity output under an Electricity Supply Agreement.